MUYUTwilighter/croparia-if-docs/docs/play/begin.md

 ### Q2: I have installed Croparia IF, but why recipes, loot tables, etc. are missing?

+**A2:** There are 2 possible reasons:

+#### a.
+There's a conflict between Croparia IF and other mods

-**A2:** Croparia IF relies on an extra datapack reload to auto-generate and apply the contents are might be missing.
+Croparia IF relies on an extra datapack reload to auto-generate and apply the contents are might be missing.
 However, some mods are known to hate this, so if you encounter this issue, please try the following steps:

 1. Make sure the game is not running, then check your mod list, and disable the mods below: